-Roshantha (Rosh) A. Chandraratna, Ph.D. held senior R&D positions at Allergan, Vitae and Acucela.
-Rosh earned bachelors and doctorate degrees in organic chemistry from the University of Sri Lanka and Kansas State University, respectively, and a M.B.A. from Pepperdine University.
-He taught undergraduate chemistry at Kansas State University where he received an Outstanding Teaching Award.
-He has published approximately 150 research articles and is an inventor on over 200 U.S. patents.
-Five drugs invented by Rosh are either on the market or currently in human clinical trial.
-Rosh and his wife Iolee have two children.
-Their son is a member of the Sage Hill Class of 2004 and their daughter is a member of the class of 2008.
+Roshantha (Rosh) A. Chandraratna, Ph.D. has held senior research and development positions at Allergan, Vitae, and Acucela.
+He has published approximately 150 research articles and is an inventor on more than 200 U.S. patents.
+Five drugs invented by Rosh are either on the market or currently in human clinical trials.
+Rosh earned bachelor’s and doctorate degrees in organic chemistry from the University of Sri Lanka and Kansas State University, respectively, and a master’s in business administration from Pepperdine University.
+He taught undergraduate chemistry at Kansas State University, where he received an Outstanding Teaching Award.
+Rosh and his wife Iolee have two children, Priyan (‘04) and Sahani (‘08).

-Douglas M. Hodge is Chief Operating Officer of PIMCO and the managing director of their Newport Beach office.
+Douglas Hodge is Chief Executive Officer of PIMCO and a managing director of the firm.
 He also serves on PIMCO's executive committee and on the eleven-member global executive committee for Allianz Global Investors, the governing body of asset management for the Allianz Group.
-In his current role, Mr. Hodge has executive oversight of the firm’s client and business areas, including broad strategy-setting and resource management.
-Earlier, Mr. Hodge led the Asia Pacific region from the firm's Tokyo office from 2002-2009.
+In his current role, Doug has executive oversight of the firm’s client and business areas, including broad strategy-setting and resource management.
+Earlier, Doug led the Asia Pacific region from the firm's Tokyo office from 2002-2009.
 He joined PIMCO in 1989 and has previously served the firm as a senior account manager responsible for client relationships worldwide and as a global product manager.
-Mr. Hodge currently serves on the board of the Securities Industry and Financial Markets Association.
-He has 27 years of investment experience and holds an MBA from Harvard Business School.
+Doug currently serves as an executive committee member and on the board of the Securities Industry and Financial Markets Association.
+He has more than 30 years of investment experience and holds an M.B.A. from Harvard Business School.
 He received an undergraduate degree from Dartmouth College.
-Mr. Hodge also serves on the board of the Thacher School.
-He has a daughter at Sage Hill in the Class of 2013.
+Doug also serves on the board of the Thacher School in Ojai, California.
+His daughter, Macaul, graduated from Sage Hill in 2013.

 Juan Francisco Lara

 Christy Marlin practiced law as a litigation attorney for ten years and retired to raise her two sons.
 Since that time she has been extensively involved in volunteer and philanthropic work.
-She organized numerous social and fund raising events at Fairmont Private School and also served on Fairmont’s Parent Association Executive Board for many years.
+She organized numerous social and fundraising events at Fairmont Private School and also served on Fairmont’s Parent Association Executive Board for many years.
 In 2005 she founded Designing Women, a Guild in Support of Working Wardrobes, which provides job search assistance and clothing for adults in crisis reentering the workforce.
-Christy served as President for 3 years, was responsible for all committees and chaired numerous major fund raising events.
+Christy served as President for three years, was responsible for all committees and chaired numerous major fundraising events.
 At Sage Hill School she has been on several committees including chairing the Spring Benefit in 2007 and Grad Night in 2009 and 2013.
-She has served on our Board of Trustees since 2009.
-Her sons graduated in 2009 and 2013.
+Her sons Eric (‘09) and Matt (‘13) both graduated from Sage Hill.
 She lives in Irvine with her husband Lou.